-That in order to the proper edification of McLeod, Chairman; D. McLeod Vince, Secretary; Father is teaching me patience.
+"This Elders' Conference, having reaffirmed its cceptance of the views on sanctification, set forth Rev. T. H. Siddall, Corresponding Delegate in Butler's Theology, consider it advisable, also, to liever may have the fullness of spiritual blessing.
+Father is teaching me patience.
 I was so near Taylor, as delegate, and Bro.
 J. McLeod, as a visit- Christians there must be the reception of Gospel T. Phillips, and Bro.
 Wm.
-Peters.
-3. That in order to the proper edification of Revs.
-G. A. Hartley, A. Taylor, J. T. Parsons, C. death-no, life !-that it seemed hard at first to ing friend and brother.
+Peters. death-no, life !-that it seemed hard at first to ing friend and brother.
 He hoped the amity and truth in its entirety.
 Since each doctrine is essential to the completeness of the whole system of tial to the completeness of the whole system of Christian doctrines, the belief and practice of all lows: are essential to completeness of Christian character.
-Home Mission Society, President, Rev. J. J.